-The College's free reserves at the year-end amounted to £2,402k (2015: £2,766k), representing retained unrestricted income reserves, excluding an amount of £10,487k for the book value of fixed assets and the reserve against future Pension Deficits required by the implementation of FRS102.
-The College will be working carefully to ensure that the Reserves target is met in future.

-Designated reserves at the year-end comprised £500k for the Undergraduate Bursary Fund which guarantees a minimum of five years' funding for the scheme including donations received to date; and £54k for graduate scholarships.
-The Infrastructure Modernisation Reserve has been transferred into General Reserves pending the creation of a new long-term Estates Strategy, a project upon which the College is currently working.
+The College's free reserves at the year-end amounted to £3.82m (2016: £2.40m), representing retained unrestricted income reserves, excluding an amount of £10,996k for the book value of fixed assets, the reserve against future Pension Deficits required by the implementation of FRS102, £500k reserves for the Undergraduate Bursary Fund (which guarantees a minimum of five years' funding for the scheme), and £54k for graduate scholarships.

-Total funds of the College and its subsidiary at the year-end amounted to £73.1m (2015: £70.2m).
-This includes endowment capital of £55.9m and unspent restricted income funds totalling £1.1m
+Total funds of the College and its subsidiary at the year-end amounted to £79.6m (2016: £73.1).
+This includes endowment capital of £61.3m and unspent restricted income funds totalling £1.6m